Active investment management’s weekly magazine for fee-based advisors

 Dr. Ruben believes this letter to fellow physicians has been a very effective way to share his practice philosophy with a key target segment.
 You can read it here.

-Steve Romano and Rebecca Foster both have decades of experience as successful financial advisors.
-They are affiliated with NFA Wealth Management in Edmond, Oklahoma.
-They both place an emphasis on introducing prospective clients to the firm’s functional capabilities as well as its commitment to a “high-engagement service model” and client-focused culture.
+Steve Romano is a strategic consultant with NFA Wealth Management in Edmond, Oklahoma, and has decades of successful experience in the financial-services industry.
+He places an emphasis on introducing prospective clients to the firm’s functional capabilities as well as its commitment to a “high-engagement service model” and client-focused culture.

 Mr. Romano says, “I joined NFA for three fundamental reasons: (1) the strength and vision of their management team; (2) the unmatched resources the firm and its third-party partners can offer, especially in the areas of risk management and services for businesses; and (3) their strong values orientation and operating philosophy.”